vmware-archive/clarity/_documentation/modals.md

 ### Sizes

-In addition to the default, medium size, Clarity modals come in two optional sizes, large and small.
+In addition to the default, medium size, Clarity modals come in two optional sizes: large and small.
 To use an optional size, add <code>modal-sm</code> or <code>modal-lg</code> class to your modal-dialog.

 <clr-modal-sizes-demo></clr-modal-sizes-demo>

 ### Modal Backdrop

-Here is an example of a backdrop to use behind your modal, when you display it on top of a page:
+Here is an example of a backdrop to use behind your modal, when you display it over a page:

 <clr-modal-backdrop-demo></clr-modal-backdrop-demo>